Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

 We include three additional $30^{\circ}$ tilted MAD disk simulations varying the BH spin direction and magnitude: $a = \pm 1/2$ and $-0.9375$, indicated by cyan circles in Fig.~\ref{fig:tdisk_vs_eta} (including the previously mentioned $\tc{}$ simulation).
 We provide more details about the simulations in Table~\ref{tab:tiltmod}.
 These simulations exhibit partial alignment of the inner disk even in the MAD state.
 Figure~\ref{fig:tdisk_vs_eta} shows that the jet efficiencies from these BH disks are relatively small ($\eta_{\rm out}<60\%$) compared to the $a=+0.9375$, $30^{\circ}$ tilted disk model.
 Thus the resultant jet torque is not strong enough to align the disk with the BH symmetry plane and the disk tilt angle falls well below the $1/\sqrt{\eta_{\rm out}}$ upper bound.

-Given the above results, we suggest that the jet efficiency upper bound is a universal relation due to the magneto-spin alignment mechanism, independent of BH spin and initial disk misalignment angle.
+Given the above results, we suggest that the jet efficiency upper bound is a robust relation due to the magneto-spin alignment mechanism, independent of BH spin and initial disk misalignment angle.
 Even under the condition of abundant supply of magnetic flux to the BH, the accretion flow within the inner $10\,r_{\rm g}$ of the BH (and therefore, also the jet base) cannot be misaligned with the BH spin axis by an angle larger than $\mathcal{T}_{\rm disk/jet, max}\approx 70^{\circ}\sqrt{20\%/\eta_{\rm out}}$.
 We expect such a relation to also hold for BHs accreting at larger accretion rates as $\eta_{\rm out}$ typically decreases for smaller disk scale heights.
-At sufficiently large accretion rates ($\dot{M}\gtrsim 0.1\%$ of the Eddington accretion rate), the disk scale height becomes smaller than the effective disk viscosity and the alignment process changes from magneto-spin to the Bardeen-Petterson alignment process where viscous dissipation damps out radial tilt oscillations in the disk \citep{bardeen75, polko17, Liska:19}.
+At sufficiently large accretion rates ($\dot{M}\gtrsim 0.1\%$ of the Eddington accretion rate), the disk cools and becomes geometrically-thin.
+In such disks, turbulent viscosity plays a more important role in damping the disk warp, and we expect Bardeen-Petterson alignment over magneto-spin alignment \citep{bardeen75, polko17, Liska:19}.